garyunyoung/the-beths/README.md

 - Designed and iterated on using Gravit.io.
 - Mobile first, responsive and accessible.
 - Integrated Google Analytics using Google Tag Manager.
-- Integrated a Songkick widget.
+- Integrated a Songkick widget and Mailchimp sign up form.
 - Added a GDPR banner that enables/disables analytics.

 Created using: NextJS, SCSS, HTML and deployed using Heroku.